Pysa Ransomware Overview. Operation mode. Prevention

 Unfortunately, Pysa ransomware hasn’t got any security flaws in the implementation of the encryption algorithms so far.
 Pysa ransomware victims have been advised to report these incidents to their local FBI field office or the FBI’s Internet Crime Complaint Center (IC3).

 To keep track of your privileged accounts and easily manage admin rights requests, I recommend you use a Privileged Access Management tool.
 Heimdal™’s PAM solution not only lets you efficiently manage user rights but also allows users to safely install software themselves while providing logs and audit trails for data protection and compliance.
-What’s more, it is the only tool on the market that de-escalates users’ rights upon threat discovery (when used in tandem with our Threat Prevention or Endpoint Protection modules).
+What’s more, it is the only tool on the market that de-escalates users’ rights upon threat discovery (when used in tandem with our Threat Prevention or Endpoint Antivirus modules).